 In fact, Toyota Corollas were ranked very high on the list of “Ten Best Cars for Teens” compiled by About.com.
-Part of the reasoning behind the rankings is due to the fact that a Toyota Corolla comes in a V4.
-It is almost impossible to speed when you only have a four horsepower engine.
+Part of the reasoning behind the rankings is due to the fact that a Toyota Corolla comes in a V4 engine which makes it almost impossible to speed because it is only a four horsepower engine.

 Although the Toyota Corolla may cost slightly more to insure as compared to other cars, the cost of insurance premiums on Toyota Corollas are still quite low.

 Many people go through the process of getting insurance without paying attention to the fact that they can get a wide variety of different discounts.
 All of the various safety features of the Toyota Corolla should be known by the owner, so that they can state them to the insurance company and hopefully get all the discounts that they qualify for.

 Besides the actual vehicle, there are other forms of discounts as well.
 How safe a driver you are can make a huge difference in how much you will pay when insuring a Toyota Corolla.